Twig6943/dotfiles/NixOS/README.md

 # This is mostly to learn NixOS see below ⬇️

-# I probably won't ever use this due to not being able to install flatpaks/appimages to different drives through nixos's implementation (Turns out nobody was interested to write a module that does this)
+# I probably won't ever use this due to not being able to install flatpaks/appimages to different drives through nixos's implementation (declaratively) (Turns out nobody was interested to write a module that does this)

 # Directory structure